B-Musick/modelling-splines-and-patches/README.md

 curve is shaped by the control points.

 ## Hermite Spline
-- Top Image:
+- Left Image:
     - It can be seen that the hermite spline is calculated with respect to 4 control points, there are 4 separate splines being calculated in this image (can see the start and end where the lines intersect with the control points).
     - You can see in the output below, the left is the original hermite spline where one control point is orange (which is the control point that will be moved).
-- Bottom Image:
+- Right Image:
     - The control point was moved and it can be seen that the spline changes with respect to 4 control points.